queue-miscreant/vimcord/README.md

 ### :Discord

 The main command.
-This opens up a pair of windows: the Discord buffer and the reply buffer.
+Attempts to use credentials in global variables (`g:vimcord_discord_username`, `g:vimcord_discord_password`) to log in.
+If these variables are empty or not set, the user is prompted for them before initiating the connection; afterward, the values are destroyed.

+When a connection is made, two windows will be opened: one containing a Discord buffer and a buffer for composing messages (the "reply buffer").

 The Discord buffer contains all messages received from unmuted channels from Discord.
 At this point, there isn't a way to show the contents of muted